meiriko/ng2-pop-over/README.md

 # ng2-pop-over

+**Finally!
+Version 0.9.35 solved NgModule compilation error and should work with latest ng2 compiler.**

 Simple pop over component for angular2 final release.
  The component enables quick insertion of pop over elements.
  This library also contains a pop-over-trigger directive that turns a dom element into a trigger to show or hide a pop-over.